-Go ‘Head Grandma: 82-Year-Old Bodybuilder Beat The Breaks Off A Man That Tried To Break Into Her Home
+Go ‘Head Grandma: 82-Year-Old Bodybuilder Beat The Brakes Off A Man That Tried To Break Into Her Home

-82-Year-Old Bodybuilder Beats The Breaks Off A Would-Be Burglar
+82-Year-Old Bodybuilder Beats The Brakes Off A Would-Be Burglar

 According to WHAM, a would-be burglar thought he found an easy lick until the 82-year-old woman living in the house beat him up with a table.